Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 With the addition of the vector indexing and vector embedding capabilities, the SDK can now perform order by vector search queries.
 These queries specify the VectorDistance to use as a metric within the query text.
 These must always use a TOP or LIMIT clause within the query though, since vector search queries have to look through a lot of data otherwise and may become too expensive or long-running.
+If you'd still like to skip setting a limit on your query - which is *not* recommended - you can do so by setting the environment variable `NO_ITEM_LIMIT_FOR_VECTOR_SEARCH` to True.
 The query syntax for these operations looks like this:
 ```python
 VectorDistance(<embedding1>, <embedding2>, [,<exact_search>], [,<specification>])
 ```